Cold Snap (Dexter: New Blood): Plot

-In Iron Lake, New York, Dexter Morgan (Michael C. Hall), going by the name Jim Lindsay, is running through the snowy woods, attempting to hunt a stag.
-When he finds him, a rare albino stag, he is unable to shoot him and leaves for his cabin.
-At his remote cabin, he briefly talks with an imaginary iteration of his sister Debra (Jennifer Carpenter), before she disappears.
+In Iron Lake, New York, Dexter Morgan (Michael C. Hall), going by the name Jim Lindsay, is running through the snowy woods with a rifle, periodically looking at an albino stag through the scope.
+His imaginary companion is now his sister Debra (Jennifer Carpenter).

-On his way into town, Dexter is stopped by Angela Bishop (Julia Jones), the small town's chief of police, and it is revealed that they're in a relationship.
-They have sex in Angela's car before Angela is called for a minor case, forcing her to leave.
-Dexter heads into town where he works as a shopkeeper at Fred's Fish & Game.
-A young customer, Matt Caldwell (Steve M. Robertson), arrives to buy a knife and hunting rifle.
+On his way into town, Dexter is pulled over by Angela Bishop (Julia Jones), the small town's chief of police.
+They have sex in Angela's car before Angela is called away.
+Dexter arrives at his job at Fred's Fish & Game.
+A young customer, Matt Caldwell (Steve M. Robertson), arrives to buy a knife and a rifle.
 While Dexter sells him the knife, he must wait 24 hours before buying the rifle as his FBI background check is flagged.
-Although disappointed, Matt calmly leaves with the knife.
+Matt tries to pressure Dexter but leaves with only the knife.

-That night, Dexter goes on a date with Angela at a bar.
-Their date is interrupted when Angela's daughter invites friends to her house, forcing Angela to leave early.
-At the bar, Dexter is approached again by Matt.
-Although Dexter reiterates that he can't get him the rifle early, Matt invites him to a party the next day at his father's house.
-A mysterious hitchhiker (Jack Alcott) soon arrives at the town and takes an interest in Dexter.
-The next day, Dexter goes hunting again but feels he is being watched, finding footsteps in the snow.
-He expresses his concerns to Debra, but she tells him to adhere to his new life.
+That night, Dexter's date with Angela is interrupted when Audrey invites friends to their house, forcing Angela to leave early.
+At the bar, Matt approaches Dexter, presses him again about the rifle, and invites him to a party at his father's house the next day.
+A mysterious hitchhiker (Jack Alcott) arrives in town and begins stalking Dexter.
+The next morning, Dexter feels he is being watched as he again walks through the forest.

-Petrol billionaire Edward Olsen (Fredric Lehne) is in town, intending to open a business, which is met with backlash from many townspeople.
-Dexter's boss, Fred Jr. (Michael Cyril Creighton), tells him to give Matt the rifle as his records were cleared, and has Dexter deliver it himself.
-Dexter arrives at the party, where Matt's friend Bill takes him upstairs to see Matt.
-They are forced to leave the room when they find him having sex.
-Bill then snorts cocaine and tells Dexter that he and Matt were involved in a boat accident, which resulted in many deaths.
-In exchange for money, Bill covered for Matt, but his guilt and treatment by the townspeople are destroying him emotionally.
-Realizing his mistake, he asks Dexter not to tell anyone.
-Dexter delivers the rifle to Matt and briefly considers attacking him before just leaving the house.